wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

 The tests of matrix disparity along the phylogeny indicate that most divergence in covariance structure is skewed towards the root of the tree, therefore associated with the split between New and Old World Monkeys.
-The second highest matrix diversity is estimated in the divergence between Atelidae and Cebidae.
+However, it is noteworthy that this divergence represents 10% of the total matrix diversity, with remaining 90% spread throughout the phylogeny.

 ***